How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Side part vs. Middle part

-Middle parts are more manageable than side part.
-Whether you rock a side or middle part, be sure to leave out minimal hair and style with caution.
+So whether you rock a side or middle part, leave out minimal hair and use hot tools with caution.

 middle-part-side-part-kendall-jenner